Home Software Systems Services Buy Now Articles About

 • Program crashes – consequence from one or both from the above erroneous conditions.

 The Atomic Memory Model makes concepts such as garbage collection redundant, since it combines intrinsic safety with increased performance and a more efficient use of memory.
 The Atomic Memory Model is available for download from the MBBSoftware website and is distributed with an open source license – the MIT license.
-Did you know that the inventor of the first digital computer was John Atanasoff - another Bulgarian, but born in the USA?
+Did you know that the inventor of the first digital computer was John Atanasoff - a Bulgarian scientist, but born in the USA?

 To learn more about the Atomic Memory Model and how it can help your software read the Atomic Memory Model thesis.